Introduction

 Now that Apache is ready, we can request an SSL certificate for our domain.

-Generating the SSL Certificate for Apache using the certbot Let’s Encrypt client is fairly straightforward.
+Let’s Encrypt client is fairly straightforward.
 The client will automatically obtain and install a new SSL certificate that is valid for the domains provided as parameters.

 If you want to install a single certificate that is valid for multiple domains or subdomains, you can pass them as additional parameters to the command.
 The first domain name in the list of parameters will be the base domain used by Let’s Encrypt to create the certificate, and for that reason we recommend that you pass the bare top-level domain name as first in the list, followed by any additional subdomains or aliases: